Lois has over ten years' experience in the home/herbal remedy field. She seeks to inform her readers and help them save money.

 - Rub this mixture on your chest and leave it on overnight to loosen the mucus.

 - You can also warm this oil up on the stove.
 Inhaling the steam vapors helps clear your bronchial tubes of mucus.

 - You can do this treatment two to three times a day.

 Black cumin oil is safe to take internally.
-Breaking apart two capsules and adding it to your morning coffee or tea makes an excellent mucous relieving beverage.
+Breaking apart two capsules and adding them to your morning coffee or tea makes an excellent mucous relieving beverage.
 You can even add other spices and herbs to get additional health benefits.
 You can also add this oil to soups, stews, meats, and salads.